Wotcnt/Polyrifringence-Engine/README.md

  From the Codex Canon series
  "where recursion becomes physics"

- #  🌈⌥Polyrifringence Engine🌞️
+ #  ⚞Polyrifringence Engine⚟

- “What if light could learn from its own refraction?”
+-     “What if light could learn from its own refraction?”

 Polyrifringence =